-- I. Average Daily Attendance/Average Daily Membership a - A. Average Daily Attendance (ADA) is the average number of pupils present on each regular school day in a given period.
+- Average Daily Attendance/Average Daily Membership ^a - A. Average Daily Attendance (ADA) is the average number of pupils present on each regular school day in a given period.
 The average is determined by dividing the total number of attendance days of all pupils by the number of days school was in session. - B. Average Daily Membership (ADM) is a measure of enrollment.
 It is the total possible aggregate daily attendance of all pupils in the district divided by the days of session. - II.
-For Flex Aid pupil counts for wealth and aid, see the description of this aid category in Appendix III-B. - III.
-TAPU for Expense, TAPU for Payment, TAPU for Formula Operating Aid Payment, TWPU and RWADA rayment, iwr Total Aidable Pupil Units For Expense Total Aidable Pupil Units For Payment Total Wealth Pupil Units Resident Weighted Average Daily Attendance Short Title TAPU for Expense Selected TAPU for payment TWPU RWADA Year used for aid payable in 2005-06 2003-04 2004-05 or Two-year Average (2003-04 and 2004-05) b 2003-04 2003-04 Attendance Periods Full Year Full Year Full Year Full Year Students: Based on: Served 100% ADA Served 100% ADA Resident 100% ADA Resident 100% ADA Basic Weightings Half-Day Kindergarten Kindergarten-Grade 6 Grades 7-12 Dual Enrollment .50 1.00 1.00 1.00 .50 1.00 1.00 1.00 .50 1.00 1.00 .50 1.00 1.25
+For Flex Aid pupil counts for wealth and aid, see below and the description of this aid category in Appendix III-B. - III.
+TAPU for Expense, TAPU for Payment, TAPU for Formula Operating Aid Payment, TWPU and RWADA

+Total Aidable Pupil Units For Expense Total Aidable Pupil Units For Payment Total Wealth Pupil Units Resident Weighted Average Daily Attendance

+Short Title TAPU for Expense Selected TAPU for payment TWPU RWADA

+Year used for aid payable in 2005-06 2003-04 2004-05 or Two-year Average (2003-04 and 2004-05) ^b 2003-04 2003-04

+Attendance Periods Full Year Full Year Full Year Full Year

+Students: Served Served Resident Resident

+Based on: 100% ADA 100% ADA 100% ADA 100% ADA

+Basic Weightings

+Half-Day Kindergarten .50 .50 .50 .50

+Kindergarten-Grade 6 1.00 1.00 1.00 1.00

+Grades 7-12 1.00 1.00 1.00 1.25

+Dual Enrollment 1.00 1.00 have with

-&lt;sup>a The average daily attendance (or average daily membership) of pupils attending private and State operated schools (Rome and Batavia) for pupils with disabilities is excluded from ADA (or ADM).
+The average daily attendance (or average daily membership) of pupils attending private and State operated schools (Rome and Batavia) for pupils with disabilities is excluded from ADA (or ADM).